-- the Audit Committee reviewed and discussed with management and the independent auditors the Company's audited financial statements; - the Audit Committee discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees); and - the Audit Committee received from the independent auditors the written disclosures and letter required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), discussed their independence with them and satisfied itself as to the independence of the independent auditors.
+- the Audit Committee reviewed and discussed with management and the independent registered public accountants the Company's audited financial statements; - the Audit Committee discussed with the independent registered public accountants the matters required to be discussed by Statements on Auditing Standards Nos.
+61 and 90 (Communication with Audit Committees); and - the Audit Committee received from the independent registered public accountants the written disclosures and letter required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), discussed their independence with them and satisfied itself as to the independence of the independent registered public accountants.

-On May 5, 2003, the Company's Audit Committee adopted an Audit and Non-Audit Services Pre-Approval Policy ("Services Policy") which sets forth the policies and procedures by which the Audit Committee reviews and approves all services to be provided by PricewaterhouseCoopers LLP prior to retaining the firm.
+On May 3, 2004, the Company's Audit Committee amended its Audit and Non-Audit Services Pre-Approval Policy ("Services Policy"), originally adopted on May 5, 2003, which sets forth the policies and procedures by which the Audit Committee reviews and approves all services to be provided by PricewaterhouseCoopers LLP prior to retaining the firm.
 In developing these policies and procedures, the Audit Committee took into consideration the need to ensure the independence of PricewaterhouseCoopers LLP while recognizing that PricewaterhouseCoopers LLP may possess the expertise on certain matters that best positions it to provide the most effective and efficient services on certain matters unrelated to accounting and auditing.
 On balance, the Audit Committee will only pre-approve the services that it believes enhance the Company's ability to manage or control risk.
 The Audit Committee was also mindful of the relationship between fees for audit and non-audit services in deciding whether to pre-approve any such services and may determine, for each fiscal year, the appropriate ratio between the total amount of fees for audit, audit-related and tax services and the total amount of fees for permissible non-audit services (excluding tax services).
-The Services Policy provides for the pre-approval by the Audit Committee of certain described services without a specific approval of each of the service engagements to be performed, such as audit, audit-related, tax and other permissible non-audit services.
+The Services Policy provides for the pre-approval by the Audit Committee of described services to be performed, such as audit, audit-related, tax and other permissible non-audit services.
 The term of any pre-approval is twelve months from the date of pre-approval, unless the Audit Committee considers a different period and states otherwise.
-The Services Policy also provides for a specific pre-approval of all other proposed services.
-Any proposed services exceeding pre-approval cost levels or budgeted amounts also requires specific pre-approval by the Audit Committee.
+Any proposed services exceeding pre-approval or budgeted amounts also requires pre-approval by the Audit Committee.
 In the interim periods during which the Audit Committee is not scheduled to meet, the Chairman of the Audit Committee can authorize spending which exceeds pre-approved cost levels or budgeted amounts.
 As part of the process, for both types of pre-approval, the Audit Committee shall consider whether such services are consistent with SEC rules and regulations on auditor independence.

-Based on the foregoing reviews and discussions, the Audit Committee recommended to the Company's Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2003 for filing with the SEC.
+Based on the foregoing reviews and discussions, the Audit Committee recommended to the Company's Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2005 for filing with the SEC.